PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Related Work

-A third approach has been recently proposed, in an attempt to combine the best of both worlds from previous approaches.
-It proposes training a full Transformer language model (encoder-decoder), to autoregressively generate masked, missing or perturbed token spans from the input sequence as a sequence-to-sequence task \citep{raffel2020exploring, lewis-etal-2020-bart}.
-Recently, \citet{raffel2020exploring} presented T5, a transformer-based model which proposes a text-to-text transfer learning approach.
-T5 essentially treats all tasks as generative, while utilizing a prompt phrase which denotes the specific task being performed.
-With far more pre-trained parameters than its predecessors combined with its text-to-text approach, \textbf{T5} demonstrated its superiority in many discriminative and generative tasks, while eliminating the need for task-specific network architecture.
+\paragraph{Autoregressive LMs and Prompting} Recently, a novel approach to language modeling has been proposed, which casts it as a sequence-to-sequence task, by training a full Transformer (encoder-decoder) model \citep{DBLP:conf/nips/VaswaniSPUJGKP17} to autoregressively generate masked, missing or perturbed token spans from the input sequence \citep{raffel2020exploring, lewis-etal-2020-bart}. \citet{raffel2020exploring} present a particularly interesting approach with the T5 model.
+It treats all tasks as generative (text-to-text), eliminating the need for a task-specific network architecture.
+This is made possible by prefixing each example with a prompt phrase denoting the specific task being performed.

-A particularly interesting and useful characteristic of T5 is its prompting mechanism.
-The prompt phrase, which is typically used to instruct the model about the task being performed, is prepended as a prefix to all task-related input examples.
-Other works have also utilized such a prompting mechanism for slightly different purposes, yet all use it as a way for priming the model for \textit{in-context learning} \citep{DBLP:conf/nips/BrownMRSKDNSSAA20}, to elicit context-specific information from the language model \citep{Jiang2019HowCW,Sun2020ConditionedNL,DBLP:conf/emnlp/ShinRLWS20}, or as a method for tuning the model \citep{DBLP:journals/corr/abs-2101-00190}.
-In this work, we make use of T5's prompting mechanism as a way of priming the model to encode domain-specific characteristics relating to each test example.